Will not allow any dilution of out International borders says Shah

 New Delhi, June 01: India will not tolerate any breach of its borders and befitting replies will be given, Union Home Minister, Amit Shah amidst the border row with China.

-Shah however said that diplomatic and military level dialogues are on with China and the issue will be resolved soon.
+Shah, however, said that diplomatic and military level dialogues are on with China and the issue will be resolved soon.

 Shah during an interview with a television channel said that the Narendra Modi government will not allow any dilution of its international borders and would take all steps to protect the country's sovereignty.
 No one should have any doubt about that he also said.